vasinov/voila-cli/README.md

 ### `container.workdir` (required)

-Represents a directory in the Docker container where your current directory will be copied to.
-Voila automatically attaches your current host directory to `workdir`.
+Represents a directory in the Docker container where your project host root directory will be mounted to.
+Voila automatically sets this directory to `workdir`.
 Think of it as a default attached volume.

+You can also use an object notation and mount any directory on your hard drive to the container `workdir`.
+This is useful for when you want to mount a specific project sub-directory inside of a module.

 ### `container.volumes` (optional)